 How do I set Library Links for Cal Poly?

-- Easiest: Connect to Google Scholar via the library website.
+- Easiest: Always connect to Google Scholar via the library website.

 Why use the “Find It at Cal Poly” links?